 Prompt:

 For multiple choice questions, the incorrect answer choice must begin with a letter followed by a period, followed by a space, and then the answer choice.
-The correct answer choice should begin with an asterisk then the letter with no space between the asterisk and the letter, then a space, and then the answer choice.
+The correct answer choice should begin with asterisk then the letter with no space between asterisk and the letter, then a space, and then the answer choice.
 The letters used for answer choices should be assigned in alphabetical order starting with A. The same letter should not be used for different answer choices in the same question.

 Feedback should be included for each answer choice with the following format: On the line following each answer choice feedback should begin with the @ symbol, followed by a space, followed by the feedback for that answer choice.
 There should be no empty lines between an answer choice and the feedback for that answer choice.